siulzeni/sh_price_analysis_extension/README.md

 - On the event page.
 - There is an event link in your clipboard.
 - If already on Price Analysis, click to open SellHub.
+- If artist/event name is in clipboard, general SellHub search will be performed in any page except events/price analysis(not 100% accurate due to Stubhub inconcistancy).
 - All of this also works on pro StubHub

 ##Installing